-School District Fremont RE-1 Cañon City Schools does not discriminate in any of its programs, activities or employment with regard to sex, color, disability, race or national origin phone number: (719)276-5703
+Bill Summers Principal, Cañon City HS School District Fremont RE-1 Cañon City Schools does not discriminate in any of its programs, activities or employment with regard to sex, color, disability, race or national origin.

-Complaints may be filed verbally, in writing or anonymously.
+Complaints may be filed verbally, in writing, or anonymously.
 If you wish to file a complaint using the district complaint form, please submit to:

-Mrs. Misty Manchester Title IX, Section 504, and American's with Disabilities Act Coordinator
+Ms. Jamie Davis Title IX, Section 504, and American's with Disabilities Act Coordinator phone number: (719)276-5703